istio/istio.io/content/en/news/releases/1.8.x/announcing-1.8/upgrade-notes/index.md

 In 1.7, `revision` means you are creating a new gateway with a different revision so it would not conflict with the default gateway.
 In 1.8, it means the revision of istiod the gateway is configuring with.
-If you are using revision for gateways in `IstioOperator` in 1.7, before moving to 1.8, you must to upgrade it to the revision of the istiod (or delete the revision if you don’t use revision).
+If you are using revision for gateways in `IstioOperator` in 1.7, before moving to 1.8, you must upgrade it to the revision of the Istiod (or delete the revision if you don’t use revision).
 See [Issue #28849](https://github.com/istio/istio/issues/28849).

 ## Istio CoreDNS Plugin Deprecation